rolandtoth/Blog/input/what-makes-you-a-better-web-designer/index.md

 ---json
 {
     "title": "What Makes You a Better Web Designer?", "excerpt": "The latest version of Photoshop?
 More coffee?
-They might, but here are some other factors you should take into account. ", "date": "2012-08-10",
+They might, but here are some other factors you should take into account.", "date": "2012-08-10",
     "img": "what-makes-you-a-better-web-designer.jpg",
     "bgImg": "palash-jain-HQR_DyuU3WY-unsplash.webp",